 2016 Submission Deadline: May 1, 2016

 Nominations are invited for the 2016 Lanchester Prize.
 This prize is awarded for the best contribution to operations research and the management sciences published in English in the past three years.
-The prize includes a commemorative medallion and a US $5,000 cash award.
-The award is given each year at the INFORMS fall Annual Meeting, if there is a suitable recipient.
+The award will be given at the 2016 INFORMS Annual Meeting, if there is a suitable recipient.

 The George B. Dantzig Award is given for the best dissertation in any area of operations research and the management sciences that is innovative and relevant to practice.
 This award has been established to encourage academic research that combines theory and practice and stimulates greater interaction between doctoral students (and their advisors) and the world of practice.
-The award is given at the INFORMS National Meeting.
+The award is given at the INFORMS Annual Meeting.

 2016 Submission Deadline: June 30, 2016